About Mental Health & Addiction Services

 Community Acute Stabilization Team (CAST)

 CAST provides integrated Mental Health and Addiction services to adults 19 years of age and older presenting with a variety of Mental Health and Addiction diagnoses.
 These include Mood Disorders, Personality Disorders, Concurrent Substance Related Disorders, Bi-Polar Disorders, Grief, Adjustment Disorders, Obsessive Compulsive Disorder (OCD), Post Traumatic Stress Disorder (PTSD) and Post-Partum Depression.
 Services are provided to individuals who exhibit psychiatric symptoms of sufficient severity to bring about significant impairment in their ability to function day to day.

 Community Outreach and Assertive Services Team (COAST)

 Comprehensive treatment for adults based on a Psycho-Social Rehabilitation model with a Mental Health or Addiction diagnoses: Psychosis; Schizophrenia; Schizoaffective disorder; Bipolar I and II; Co-occurring Substance Related disorders; Developmental Disabilities above 70.

 Assertive Community Treatment (ACT)

 Services are targeted to complex clients in the greatest need of ACT services.
 Admission criteria are based on the Program Standards for Assertive Community Treatment teams in British Columbia (March, 2008).
-The service delivery model is client centred, recovery-oriented and provided by a group of multidisciplinary mental health staff with a typical client to staff ratio of 10:1.
+The service delivery model is client centred, recovery-oriented and provided by a group of interprofessional mental health staff with a typical client to staff ratio of 10:1.
 The team is mobile, delivers outreach services in community locations and operates 7 days a week, 12 hours per day.

 Developmental Disabilities Mental Health (DDMH)

 The DDMH program provides assessment, consultation, and short term treatment services to individuals 14 and older who meet the diagnostic criteria for a developmental disability (IQ of 70 or below) and who have a mental illness and/or challenging behaviours.

 Acquired Brain Injury (ABI)